Australia's Police Badge History from Ozbadge.com

 vpmelbtrustdisback.jpg

 The back of this disc/medallion was numbered and hallmarked "Stokes Melb".
 It is the rarer of the two "King's Crown" Detectives and/or plain clothes police ID medallions as it was issued in far fewer numbers.
-Notice the spelling of the word "Harbor". (sic)
+Notice the spelling of the word "Harbor" (sic).
+Under 100 would have been issued.

 Ozbadge.com thanks Peter Hamilton.